BACK TO CONTENTS

 Based on the disposal sites, the Keycards show that these MC's were mainly used in England, Germany, Gibraltar and Cyprus, indicating that the postwar registrations were for European/Mediteranean use only.

 A fair amount (243) of the re-registered MC's were sent to Greece in 1952 (158) and 1953 (85) "on repayment", meaning they were used by the British as compensation (payment) for the use of bases in Greece.
-However, there may have been more machines sent to Greece as some of the present bikes in Holland are definitly known to come from Greece, but are not mentioned in the Keycards!
-(This could be explained if the bikes had their engines changed and the keycards give engine numbers.)
+However, there may have been more machines sent to Greece as some of the present bikes in the Netherlands are definitly known to come from Greece, but are not mentioned in the Keycards!
+This likely indicates they also received MC's which were never provided with ERM numbers, i.e. delivered before 1949.

 The last machine to leave the British Army storage on November 5th 1962 was W91678 (C5486081), sold off to Roxburgh County Cadet Committee.